Top Republicans back Obama's plan to fight Islamic State

 Administration officials see the vote as crucial to its efforts to build an international coalition.
 But the timing is tricky, as such a move could be seen as a "war vote" by a war-weary public, just two months before congressional elections.

-Any vote to authorize military action could prove especially tough for Democrats, whose liberal base tends to be wary of war, as the party tries to hold a slim U.S. Senate majority.
+Any vote to authorise military action could prove especially tough for Democrats, whose liberal base tends to be wary of war, as the party tries to hold a slim U.S. Senate majority.

 The beheadings of two U.S. journalists by Islamic State militants coalesced support for action from both parties.